srob650/Plex-to-TVMaze-Watch-Sync/README.md

 ## Instructions
 1. Download the `mark_watched_tvmaze.py` script from this repo into the folder of your choosing
+- Modify the script by entering your TVMaze premium credentials and Plex username at the top
 - Ensure PlexPy is running
 - Launch the PlexPy web interface by typing `http://localhost:8181/` into your browser
 - Go to **Settings > Notifications**